dxxmsdxy/prompt/README.md

 ## Key features:
 - **Intuitive Syntax:** The <prompt> element operates similarly to HTML tags, making it easy to embed guidance for LLMs directly in the HTML.
 - **Targeted Model Instructions:** Developers can tailor content by specifying the target model for each prompt, providing flexibility for multi-model interaction.
-- **Adaptable Content:** The "prompt" tag can manage content within any element, define styles, or specify the layout with a single, clear directive.
+- **Adaptable Content:** The prompt tag can manage content within any element, define styles, or specify the layout with a single, clear directive.

 ### LLMs: The new web interface.